Advanced Setup

 The AllStar client software includes a rich set of configuration options which are generally exposed in the various “conf” files.
 Since ClearNode is intended as a compact personal node, we try to bring the most relevant options up to the mobile applications.
 As time goes by we try to satisfy end user requests for more options, so you will see this list of Node Setup items expand.

-Node Setup Screen
+Node Setup Screens

-There are 6 Setup Sections:
+There are 9 Setup Sections:

 • RedNode Interface